davidpacold/my-first-twilio-app/README.md

 # Twilio Red Track Jacket

-I reciently started at Twilio as a Principal Solution Engineer and as part of the onboarding process, every employee has the oppotunity to earn their Track Jacket.
+I recently started at Twilio as a Principal Solution Engineer and as part of the onboarding process, every employee has the opportunity to earn their Track Jacket.

-The process entails builing an app that utilizes the Twilio platform and then giving a demo of the app you built.
+The process entails building an app that utilizes the Twilio platform and then giving a demo of the app you built.

 This project will document my journey to earning my Track Jacket!
 Here I will be outlining the general process of setting up a twilio account, the steps I followed to learn and build my app, and provide some tips and tricks as I learn them.